 Managing Attributes in Your Classes

 When you define a class in an object-oriented programming language, you’ll probably end up with some instance and class attributes.
 In other words, you’ll end up with variables that are accessible through the instance, class, or even both, depending on the language.
-Attributes represent or hold the internal state of a given object, which you’ll often need to access and mutate.
+Attributes represent and hold the internal state of a given object, which you’ll often need to access and mutate.

-Typically, you have at least two ways to manage an attribute.
+Typically, you have at least two ways to access and mutate an attribute.
 Either you can access and mutate the attribute directly or you can use methods.
 Methods are functions attached to a given class.
 They provide the behaviors and actions that an object can perform with its internal data and attributes.

 Say you’re working on a Circle